isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Sept.rst

 start where you left off.
 It's also easy to just write out your files to the bucket, and delete the VM.

+As a note: it's very fast (and free as long as the VMs and buckets are in the same region) to move data around in the google cloud.

 *Part 2* Running R scripts on a cloud-based-cluster.